 If you have been using silence in your work, then the words you say will be incredibly weighty since you will be speaking less.
 Use the Mindful Speaking tool to help yourself practice mindful speaking in your work or to help your clients cultivate this skill in their everyday lives.

 The Mindless Versus Mindful Listening tool is another mindfulness practice that helps develop a sense of inner calm and present moment awareness.
 Practicing mindful listening can allow you to be truly present with your client.
 It can also be a valuable practice to help your clients develop deeper connections with significant others in their lives.

 There are an incalculable number of practices that can improve your listening skills.
 In empathic listening, the skills you will improve are pausing, paraphrasing, and reflecting.

-This tool can help build your empathic skills and strong therapeutic alliances with clients.
+Use the Active Listening in Session worksheet to help build your empathic skills and strong therapeutic alliances with clients.

 17 Positive Communication Exercises